pyca/cryptography/docs/development/test-vectors.rst

   request using RSA and SHA1 with a subject alternative name extension generated using OpenSSL.
 * ``two_basic_constraints.pem`` - A certificate signing request
-  for a RSA 2048 bit key containing two basic constraints extensions.
+  for an RSA 2048 bit key containing two basic constraints extensions.
 * ``unsupported_extension.pem`` - A certificate signing request
   for an RSA 2048 bit key containing containing an unsupported extension type.
 The OID was encoded as "1.2.3.4" with an